pixiiidust/TeloMeshV2/setup_guide.md

 #### `/utils`
 Utility scripts and tools:
 - `analytics_converter.py` - Tool for converting data from Mixpanel, Amplitude, and GA4 to TeloMesh format
-- `README.md` - Overview of the utilities available
-- `GUIDE.md` - Detailed guide for using the Analytics Converter
+- `README.md` - Comprehensive documentation for the Analytics Converter

 #### `/outputs`
 Generated data files organized by dataset: